How to Sustainably Manage Waste Disposal at Your Business

 Food-soiled paper: Paper bags, towels, napkins, uncoated food-soiled paper and greasy pizza boxes.

 Banana peels, peach peels and orange rinds may contain pesticide residues and should not be composted.

 *Check out our composting guide for a more complete list.

 Once you have a plan in place to help your business go green, you’ll need to get everyone on board.

 You may even discover that you’re saving on supplies or fewer trash pickups as you test options to sustainably manage your waste.
-Planning on taking your business to a greener level?
-Share your results with us below.
+Planning on making your business more environmentally friendly?
+Check out our business sustainability section for more tips.